catalyst-cloud/catalystcloud-client/README.md

 This exposes the `openstack` command used to interact with Catalyst Cloud in the running Python environment.

-> [!WARNING]
-> When installing using `pip` it is highly recommended to install the API client
-> into a virtual environment.
+When installing using `pip` it is highly recommended to install the API client into a virtual environment.

->
-> This ensures that there are no conflicts with packages installed into the
-> Python environment managed by your operating system.
+This ensures that there are no conflicts with packages installed into the Python environment managed by your operating system.

 ## Usage